-Rosebery has created an innovative and purposeful climate for teaching and learning.
-Underpinning this is an extensive Professional Learning Programme (see below), which provides personalised development opportunities for staff and includes:
+Rosebery School has created an innovative and purposeful climate for teaching and learning and the excellent practice seen throughout the school was recognised in our May 2017 Ofsted inspection, as well as through our Gold Coachmark Award and our Research Mark from the NFER.
+Underpinning this is an extensive professional learning programme (details in the link below), which provides personalised development opportunities for staff including:

-We understand that students play a pivotal role in shaping learning and have developed the following programmes to inform pedagogical expertise:
+We also understand that students play a pivotal role in shaping learning and have developed the following programmes to further inform pedagogical expertise:

-Rosebery has developed extensive partnerships and collaborations with other schools and institutions, including: UCL Institute of Education, NFER, Kingston Teaching Schools Alliance, Glyn Teaching School Alliance, Coaching in Schools, Coachmark and NACE.
+Rosebery has also developed extensive partnerships and collaborations with other schools and institutions, including: GLF, UCL Institute of Education, NFER, South East Surrey Teaching School Alliance, Coaching in Schools, Coachmark.
 These collaborations develop in-school practice, but also serve to support the development of teaching and learning externally.
-This academic year Rosebery is offering the following external training programmes:

 School-to-School Subject Support